 All terms and conditions, as well as pricing, are subject to change, without prior notice.

 Our program provides a 20-month RN diploma program, which is approved by the Pennsylvania State Board of Nursing (PASBON).
 We are also approved by the Department of Education.
 Our Heritage Valley Kennedy School of Nursing is accredited by the Accreditation Commission for Education in Nursing.

 Graduates are eligible to take the same Registered Nursing Licensing exam (NCLEX-RN) required of graduates from Associate Degree (ADN) or Bachelor of Science in Nursing (BSN) programs, which allow entry into the nursing practice.

 Please call our School of Nursing office at 412-777-6204 for more information.

-Information on the Program Effectiveness of the Ohio Valley Hospital School of Nursing is listed for the years 2017-2019.
+Information on the Program Effectiveness of the Heritage Valley Kennedy School of Nursing is listed for the years 2017-2019.
 Program Effectiveness is measured by the National Council Licensure Examination (NCLEX) Pass Rate, Program Retention, and Job Placement within the last 3 years.

 Exam Pass Rate

-This is the 3-year Pass Rate average of the OVHSON’s NCLEX-or state boards-for RN’s on their first attempt, from the years 2017-2019.
+This is the 3-year Pass Rate average of the HVKSON’s NCLEX-or state boards-for RN’s on their first attempt.